 - TRS does not allow redistribution of toxins and damage to the body.

-- See complete PubMed studies here.
+- See complete PubMed studies here and search for “fluoride”.

 - British Journal of Cancer, “Ciprofloxacin Induces Apoptosis and Inhibits Proliferation of Human Colorectal Carcinoma Cells”